SteeltoeOSS/Documentation/labs/spring-one/exercise1.md

 ***

-Once started your default browser should open and automatically load the weather forecast endpoint.
+With the application running and the weather forecast endpoint loaded your browser should show the following

 ![run-weatherforecast]